How ChatGPT helped me book a dream Squarespace client (and how you can show up in AI searches too).

 Spoiler alert: ChatGPT uses the public internet for its research (wait a minute, it doesn’t have an actual brain?!).
 So if your website isn’t showing up in Google, it’s not showing up in ChatGPT either.

 Make sure your website is set to be indexed by Google.
 Use relevant keywords in your meta descriptions and H1 tags.
 Have a clear website title.
+And generate quality content that establishes your website and an authority in your industry (yet another reason to start blogging!).

 And when it comes to keywords, you don’t have to stuff your website with thousands of keywords, jammed in left, right and centre.
 In fact, please don’t, it’s a real red flag for Google and will end up doing more harm than good.
 Just use the words and phrases that your ideal client is actually searching for, in a natural way (read your copy out loud to make sure it feels natural - would you say it out loud to someone in the same way?).